jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

         - identifying and establishing availability of communication partners
         - determining resource availability
         - synchronizing communication
+      - Protocols at layer 7 include:
+        - **Session Initiation Protocol (SIP)**: signalling protocol used to init, maintain, modify, and terminate real-time communication session between IP devices; used to establish voice and video calls
+        - Hypertext Transfer Protocol (HTTP)
+        - BGP: Border Gateway Protocol - used to exchange routing and reachability information between routers (looking at available paths, picking the best)
       - Uses data streams
     - Presentation Layer (6)
       - Responsible for transforming data into the format that any system following the OSI model can understand